mainroads/SpecifiedRecordsExporter/ps/README.md

 It removes junk files, extracts non-CAD zip archives, recompresses folders that contain CAD files, renames all files based on their folder path and places them in the root folder, and finally deletes empty directories.
+The script mirrors the business logic from the application's `Worker.cs` including retry loops for file operations, path length checks when extracting archives and the same CAD/non-CAD handling rules.